MwangiR/MemoraSync/README.md

 ## Introduction

-The Express Notes App is a simple web application that allows users to create, view, and delete notes.
+MemoraSync is a simple web application that allows users to create, view, and delete notes.
 It utilizes the Express.js framework to handle server-side operations, and it interacts with a JSON database (`db.json`) to store and manage note data.

 ## Installation